kenmckaba/prettier-config/README.md

 Using the approach suggested by https://prettier.io/docs/en/configuration.html#sharing-configurations

-See all the options: https://prettier.io/docs/en/options.html
+See all prettier options and their defaults: https://prettier.io/docs/en/options.html

+The options herein are commonly used in modern code.

 * [trailingComma](https://prettier.io/docs/en/options.html#trailing-commas): "all"<br>
 This will add a trailing comma to each entry in a list of parameters.
 This way if you add or remove a parameter `git diff` won't show the previous line has changed.